monoastro/handyCode/README.md

 # Speech Recognition

-We use the api provided by azure-cognitiveservices-speech
+We used the api provided by azure-cognitiveservices-speech

-# Arduino Weight Trainer (AWT)
+# Arduino Weight Trainer

 You'll need the following packages tensorflow